 Firebrand (‘we’ or ‘us’ or ‘our’) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We recognise our obligations in updating and expanding this program to meet the demands of the GDPR.

 Firebrand are dedicated to safeguarding the personal information under our remit and in developing a data protection regime that is effective, fit for purpose and demonstrates an understanding of the GDPR.
-Our preparation and objectives for GDPR compliance have been summarised in this statement and include the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure ongoing compliance.
+Our objectives for GDPR compliance summarised in this statement and data protection roles, policies, procedures, controls and measures to ensure ongoing compliance.

 How We Are Meeting GDPR

-Policies & Procedures - updating and implementing new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including:
+Policies & Procedures - we updated and implemented new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including:

 - Data Protection – our Information Security Policy has been reviewed to meet the standards and requirements of the GDPR.
 Accountability and governance measures are in place to ensure that we understand and adequately disseminate and evidence our obligations and responsibilities.